 The process of agreeing, creating and constructing new sections of Trail can be a long one and unfortunately there is still a gap of approximately 5 miles in the route in Derbyshire where the final line of the Trail is still under negotiation.
 Discussions are also still underway regarding the route leading to and from the busy A65 crossing in the village of Long Preston in North Yorkshire just as the Trail crosses into the Dales.

 In Derbyshire the section in question lies between Monks Road, north of Hayfield and Bottoms Reservoir, south of Tintwistle.
-Most of the agreements required for the missing section of Trail are now in place and work has begun to construct the route but is unlikely to be completed until summer 2015 at the earliest.
+Work is underway to complete this section of the Trail at the earliest opportunity.
 An interim route has been provided for walkers and a separate interim route provided for mountain bikers but unfortunately due to the lack of any suitable options, it is not possible to recommend a safe interim route for horse riders.
 Riders are therefore advised to finish at Hayfield where there is a car park (or off Monks Road where there is a lay-by) and box round to the Torside car park on the Trans Pennine Trail in the Longdendale valley.
 A lovely section of the TPT can then be followed to rejoin the Pennine Bridleway near Bottoms Reservoir before heading north to the Pegasus crossing of the A628.